 Your Company has an Employee Stock Option Plan 2013 (Plan) in accordance with the SEBI(Share Based Employee Benefits) Regulations 2014.
 The principal objectives of this Planare to:

 Attract retain and motivate talented and critical Employees;

 Encourage Employees to align individual performance with the Group's objectives;

 Reward Employee performance with ownership in proportion to their contribution;and

 Align Employee interest with those of the Group.

-Pursuant to the requirements of the Securities and Exchange Board of India (Share BasedEmployee Benefits) Regulations 2014 a certificate has been issued by the StatutoryAuditors of the Company confirming that the Plan has been implemented in accordance with the saidRegulations and in accordance with the resolution passed by the members of the Company.
-Acopy of the Certificate shall be placed before the Shareholders for inspection at theensuing Annual General Meeting.
-As required under the Securities and Exchange Board ofIndia (Share Based Employee Benefits) Regulations 2014 the applicable disclosures as on31st March 2017 are uploaded on the website of the Companywww.sonata-software.com.
+Pursuant to the requirements of the Securities and Exchange Board of India (Share BasedEmployee Benefits) Regulations 2014 a certificate has been issued by the StatutoryAuditors of the Company confirming that the Plan has been implemented in accordance withthe said Regulations and in accordance with the resolution of the Company in the GeneralMeeting.

-The Board had appointed Mr. Vijayakrishna K T Practising Company Secretary as theSecretarial Auditor for the Financial Year 2016-17.
-The Secretarial Audit Report for theFinancial Year ended 31st March 2017 is annexed to this Report as ANNEXUREIV.The report does not contain any qualification reservation or adverse remark.
+The Board had appointed Mr. Vijayakrishna K T Practising Company Secretary as theSecretarial Auditor for the Financial Year 2019-20.
+The Secretarial Audit Report for theFinancial Year ended 31st March 2020 is annexed to this Report as ANNEXURE II.The report does not contain any qualification reservation or adverse remark.